-1. re you: working on your own working with a partner
+1. Are you: working on your own working with a partner

 If you are working with a partner

 Have you met three times for an hour each time to work on or discuss the project together?

 Have you added a record of your meetings (place, date, times, general outline or conversation)?

 Have you included 1-2 paragraphs of reflection per meeting (about partner/self/text selection)?

-2 Have you shacen.
+2. Have you chosen:

-2.

-A topic?An essential question?
+➤ A topic?

 An essential question?

 A grade level?

-Three learning goals that start with Bloom's verbs?
-(Use Apply level or above)
+A grade level?Three learning goals that start with Bloom's verbs?
+(Use Analyze or Evaluate level)

 1

-2
+2.

 3

+·

 3. Do you have:

 Five novels which you could use for literature circles?
+(Each student will read ONE of these five novels.)

-✓ Do the novels fit the Lexile level of your grade?
-Or, do they provide a variety of appropriate Lexile levels for effective
+Do the novels provide a variety of appropriate Lexile levels for effective differentiation?

-differentiation?

 ✓ If it's hard to determine the Lexile level, do you have good reason to think the novels fit the reading level of your grade?

 One full-length, quality, nonfiction text?

 One play?

-✓ Site play. ✓ Five poems?
+Five poems?

 One short story?

 Three articles?

-➤ Three songs?
+Three songs?

 Three short videos, video clips, or podcasts?

 One film?

 Three images, whether photographs, paintings, or propaganda?

 4. For the selections above:

+т.

+Paragraph 1: Did you write a concise annotation for each item (approximately 50 words) explaining how it fits your essential question and

+learning goals, why it's an engaging choice for students at your grade level, and generally why you think it's strong?

-Have you reviewed each item individually?
+✓ Have you reviewed each item individually?

-Did you check other reviews to ensure that every piece is school appropriate?
+✓ have you reviewed each item individually? ✓ Did you check other reviews to ensure that every piece is school appropriate?

-Do the selections overall represent a variety of voices and include authors from a variety of backgrounds?

-Is every piece purposeful and engaging for students at your grade level?

-bid you write a concise annotation for each item (approximately 50 words) explaining now it his your unit purpose and why you think ιS strong?
-Did you make sure to put every annotation in your own words and not to copy any language off an internet site?
-Did you comment on how every item might be used in the classroom? ✓ With your comment on how each item might be used in the classroom, did you briefly explain a Burke, Tovani, or other strategy activity you might use to teach it? or At least five times, did you write a longer comment, explaining the lesson plan sequence you might use to A) have multipactivities that work with one item, to analyze that one text in more depth, or B) have a set of strategies or activities that juxtapose te against each other?
-DID you create three possible benchmark assessments for your learning goals and explain how each one will work with your texts and essent ial questions, including what students will do and how that will show their learning around the goals?
-Did you write a complete bibliography in correct or fairly correct MLA style?
+✓ Did you clieck other reviews to ensure that every piece is school appropriate?

+✓ Do the selections overall represent a variety of voices and include authors from a variety of backgroundsrace, gender, LGBTQIA+, disability, etc.? ✓ Is every piece purposeful and engaging for students at your grade level? ✓ Did you make sure to put every annotation in your own words and not to copy any language off an internet site?
+Paragraph 2: Did you briefly explain a Burke, Tovani, or other strategy or activity you might use to teach the learning goals using that text? ✓ Is it clear how that activity teaches the learning goals of the unit?
+Do you have a variety of activities included, including activities that work for various learning styles and multiple intelligences, and some activities that get students moving around the classroom? ✓ Note: Since you'll be teaching all five of the lit circle novels at the same time, it's okay to use the same strategy for each one.
+Paragraph 3: At least five times, did you explicitly connect texts together, explaining the lesson plan sequence you would use to connect and juxtapose texts against each other to reach deeper or more complex conclusions?
+Note: Students read only one of the five lit circle novels.
+Every student reads ALL of the other texts.
+If you connect a text to a lit circle novel, connect it ALL of the lit circle novels.
 Did you write in a professional voice and style, like you're talking to an administrator or parent at your school?
-5. 5 Have you reviewed Erica's feedback and made revisions based on it?
-6. 5 Have you checked the rubric, self-assessed, and made revisions based on that self-assessment?
-7. 7 Did you write an overall reflection on what you have learned about finding texts for your students to read and creating activities and assessments them to think and learn ? for 8.
-3 Did you complete and submit each stage of this project on time?
+5. Have you reviewed Erica's feedback and made revisions based on it?
+6. Have you checked the rubric, self-assessed, and made revisions based on that self-assessment?
+7. Did you write an overall reflection on what you have learned about finding texts for your students to read and creating activities and assessments for them to think and learn ?
+8. Did you complete and submit each stage of this project on time?